-Today, we have clear evidence linking 5-HT2B stimulation to drug-induced valvulopathies.3,5,7 Due to the serious safety risks, the regulators regard 5-HT2B agonism as a toxicity signal that precludes clinical experimentation.3,5,6 It is therefore critical that new compounds are screened for 5-HT2B agonism early in development.3,5
+Today, we have clear evidence linking 5-HT2B stimulation to drug-induced valvulopathies.3,5,7 Due to the serious safety risks, the regulators regard 5-HT2B agonism as a toxicity signal that precludes clinical experimentation.3,5,6 It is therefore critical that cardiovascular safety studies are used to screen new compounds for 5-HT2B agonism early in development.3,5

-If however a drug does display off-target effects it may still proceed to clinical trials; the criteria for clinical advancement depends on a risk-benefit analysis and the type of disease to be treated.6 5-HT2B agonists intended for chronic administration are not fit for further development if the safety margin is <30-100, but those intended for short-term use are considered suitable for human investigation if the safety margin is >10.6 The regulators also stress that safety margin data should be generated in functional human cell or tissue-based studies6 rather than in vivo studies.
+If a drug does display off-target effects, the criteria for clinical advancement depend on a risk-benefit analysis.6 5-HT2B agonists intended for chronic administration are not fit for further development if the safety margin is <30-100, but those intended for short-term use are considered suitable for human investigation if the safety margin is >10.6 The regulators also stress that safety margin data should be generated in functional human cell or tissue-based studies6 rather than in vivo studies.
 One reason for this is that the function, structure, and location of the 5-HT2B receptor can vary between species.2 For example, the human 5-HT2B receptor is composed of 481 amino acids but is composed of 479 in rats and 504 in mice.1,3,4 In vivo models should therefore be used alongside human-based alternatives such as functional cell-based, in-silico6, and ex vivo assays to determine the safety margin of any drug that stimulates the 5-HT2B receptor.

 Example of off-target 5-HT2B agonism approval: lorcaserin